 4. Be Mindful of Tone: "TIA" can sometimes come across as passive-aggressive, especially if used in a demanding or impatient way.
 Make sure your message is polite and respectful, even when using abbreviations.

-For instance, saying "Send me the report by noon, TIA" sounds much more demanding than saying "Could you please send me the report by noon?
-Thanks in advance!"
-The addition of "please" and a question format can soften the tone and make your request seem more courteous.
+Here's a good example: saying "Send me the report by noon, TIA" sounds much more demanding than saying "Could you please send me the report by noon?
+On top of that, thanks in advance! " The addition of "please" and a question format can soften the tone and make your request seem more courteous.

 5. Follow Up with a Genuine Thank You: Even if you've already expressed gratitude in advance, it's always a good idea to follow up with a sincere thank you after the person has fulfilled your request.
 This shows that you truly appreciate their efforts and reinforces the positive relationship.